 Travel Writing Classes

-TRAVEL WRITING CLASSES IN BURGUNDY
+TRAVEL WRITING TUSCANY

 Travel writing, Food writing and Wine writing are some of the most appealing genres of nonfiction, calling on all of an author’s skills—dramatic scenes, character sketches, concrete detail, point of view, scene by scene construction—to compose compelling, engaging travel narratives.